TommyTranX/Real_estate_prices_prediction_R/README.md

 # Real_estate_prices_prediction_R

 This is the final project for my Regression class at Ecole Polytechnique (MSc Data Science, 2019-2020).
-I worked with a classmate ([Tommy Tran](https://github.com/TommyTranX)) to predict house prices using regression techniques in R.
+I worked with a classmate ([Thomas de Mareuil](https://github.com/tdemareuil)) to predict house prices using regression techniques in R.

 * We first pre-processed a raw dataset containing information about sale prices, location, house characteristics...
 * Then we went through exploratory data analysis to understand our dataset and check how variables behave (compared to sale price and to each other).